junxit/us-congress-bills-116/metadata.md

 - 2019-05-16 — The Speaker designated the Honorable James R. Langevin to act as Chairman of the Committee.
 - 2019-05-16 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-05-16 — The previous question was ordered pursuant to the rule.
+- 2019-05-20 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.